We examine the features, their convenience, and how they measure up against competing programs.

 Voicemod and Elgato Stream Deck

-There are a few alternatives, but the two that really stand out though are Clownfish and MorphVOX.
+There are a few alternatives, but the two that stand out though are Clownfish and MorphVOX.
 These both have been around for a while and when compared leave much to be desired.

 Voicemod vs Clownfish